-Dr. Russell Hardin, Lebanon, Indiana, has been selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association for the 2017 Alumni Recognition Award to be presented during the annual convention of the American Veterinary Medical Association (AVMA) in Indianapolis, Indiana, on July 21.
+Dr. Russell Hardin, Lebanon, Indiana, was selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association for the 2017 Alumni Recognition Award, which was presented during the annual convention of the American Veterinary Medical Association (AVMA) in Indianapolis, Indiana, on July 21, 2017.
 This award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Hardin was six credit hours from earning a bachelor’s degree from Purdue University when he was drafted to the U.S. Army in 1942.
 He was sent to camp Robinson, Little Rock, Arkansas, for 13 weeks of basic training then sent to Ft.
 Bliss in El Paso, Texas.
 Dr. Hardin was asked to apply for the Army Specialized Training Program to study veterinary medicine and was the only one without a degree to be accepted.
 In 1944, he was stationed in Fort Riley, Kansas, to earn a Doctor of Veterinary Medicine degree from Kansas State University.
 While at K-State, Dr. Hardin was a member of the football team for two years and was the team captain in 1945.
 Dr. Hardin completed his DVM in January 1946 and then moved to Lebanon, Indiana, to practice veterinary medicine, where he established the Lebanon Veterinary Clinic in 1948.